 Introduction to the basic concept and practices of horticulture.
 Emphasis is on the establishment, management and use of horticulture plants in the garden and home.
 Students will have hands-on experience while learning about seedlings, cuttings, potting and planting.

-AGR102 Horse Care & Training 2 cr. hr.
+Horse Care & Training

 This course is an introduction to all aspects of horsemanship for the beginner, including horse care, horse handling, and riding techniques.